Overview and Description

 Durable medical equipment (DME) is equipment that is considered medically necessary as prescribed by a physician for use in a patient’s home.
 Medicare considers DME as any equipment that can withstand repeated use when used for a medical reason.
 The equipment must have an expected lifetime of three years and it must not be considered useful to someone who is not sick or injured.
-Mobility- related DME includes equipment such as manual and power wheelchairs, scooters, canes, walkers, crutches, commode chairs, hospital beds and patient lifts.1 For individuals with a disability, DME can improve safety while decreasing the need for caregiver assistance.
+Mobility- related DME includes equipment such as manual and power wheelchairs, scooters, canes, walkers, crutches, commode chairs, hospital beds and patient lifts.1For individuals with a disability, DME can improve safety while decreasing the need for caregiver assistance.
 It can substantially improve overall quality of life by increasing a person’s independence with functional mobility and activities of daily living (ADLs).
 When evaluating a patient’s need for DME to enhance function, it is helpful to do so in conjunction with the multidisciplinary team, including physiatrists or other specialty physicians, occupational therapists (OTs), physical therapists (PTs), speech and language pathologists (SLPs), rehabilitation nurses, and social workers.
-It is important to understand medical needs, but also a patient’s functional needs in regards to the home environment, living arrangements, and also vocational and recreational activities.
-By determining appropriate equipment needs, individuals who were once dependent on others may regain independence in the hopes of returning to their prior level of function and home environment rather than needing to be cared for in an extended care facility.
+It is also important to understand both the patient’s medical and functional needs in regard to the home environment, living arrangements, and vocational and recreational activities when considering equipment.
+Appropriate DME can afford patients more independence and the ability to return to their homes, communities, jobs, and leisure activities.

 Collaboratively, OTs, PTs, and physicians can recommend specific DME to increase an individual’s safety and independence with ADLs, transfers and ambulation/mobility.